evrone/quiet_assets/README.md

 ## Installation

+We recommend you to use it only for development.
-Add this line to your application's Gemfile:
+Add this line to development group in your Gemfile:

     gem 'quiet_assets', :group => :development